joshibrom/astro-v2.joshuaibrom.com/src/content/jobs/yang-research-assistant.md

 endDate: December 04, 2024
 ---
-While acting as a Graduate Research Assitant under Dr. Yang of the Texas A&amp;M University - San Antonio Department of Computer Science, I assisted in the furtherance of research of the following:
+While acting as a Graduate Research Assitant under Dr. Yang of the Texas A&amp;M University - San Antonio Department of Computational, Engineering, and mathematical Sciences, I assisted in the furtherance of research of the
+following:

 - A Comparative Analysis of Serverless Cloud Computing Platforms
 - A Comparative Analysis of AI/ML Cloud Computing Platforms.